 It is good to remember, to reflect on what God has done for us personally.
 Our gratitude comes as we look back and we see God’s hand at work in our lives.
 We all have a testimony, our story of God’s faithfulness, of answered prayers, and of unexpected and often, undeserved blessings.
 Testimony is powerful to silence the doubts and fears.
 It reminds us that God does not change.
 What He has done before, He can do again!
 As we remember, our hope is stirred, and our faith is strengthened.

-The safe place is always walking with the Lord.
-When we trust in His love, and rejoice in our salvation, when we praise His Name as we remember His goodness.
-Our future, whatever that may hold, is secure in the Lord.
-How do we wait well?
-We wait well by activating our faith!
+The only way to wait well is to walk with the Lord.
+When we trust in His love, and rejoice in our salvation.
+When we praise His Name as we remember His goodness, knowing that our future, whatever that may hold, is secure in the Lord.

 God is too good to be unkind and He is too wise to be mistaken.
 And when we cannot see His hand, we must trust His heart.
 C.H.
 Spurgeon.Tweet